The Migration: My story, how I got here.

 The legendary pass has a magical draw for these fish.
 It is a gathering place before and during the spawn.
 Lots of tarpon stay after the spawn to feed heavily on the abundant supply of bait.
 The Charlotte Harbor estuary holds an unbelievable food source as well and offers many places of refuge.
 Tarpon move all over the area to spawn, feed and even rest.
 Pods of tarpon push offshore, up and down the beaches, go way up to the rivers and spread all over the flats as well.
 They require as many different tactics as they have places to go.

-I have spent the last 30 years making a full time living stalking the flats, bays and beaches of the Charlotte Harbor estuary and all of it’s surrounding waters.
+I have spent over 30 years making a full time living stalking the flats, bays and beaches of the Charlotte Harbor estuary and all of it’s surrounding waters.

-Just over 15 years ago I knew it was finally time to take the next step.
+Just over 15 years ago I saw the writing on the wall.
+I knew it was finally time to take the next step.

 The Florida Everglades…